 Misunderstanding begins with the concept to scale Agile larger to meet executive, senior, and middle-management governance need, but the opposite is critical: shared understanding must scale down to flow faster to meet the development team need.

-Hover over the SAFe Information Value Stream for navigation.
+Hover over the SAFe Information Value Stream to navigate.[return above]

 SAFe to Lean